|Gerry Altmann, Professor

 My research interests lie in event cognition.
 I would like to know what role affordances and goals play in event processing and how we can use eye-tracking and behavioral techniques to investigate this.
 I am also interested in how bilingualism and executive functioning influence event processing.

 Research Interests: Using the tools of cognitive psychology/neuroscience to study the role of systems for perception, action, and interoception in the representation of meaning at the conceptual/semantic level; The effects of context on conceptual representation; Action-relevant concepts; Abstract concepts

-Now PostDoc under Professor Gottfried Schlaug and affiliated with Baystate Health and UMass Medical School
+Karl is now a postdoc with Gottfried Schlaug, and is affiliated with Baystate Health and UMass Medical School.

 I am interested in the cognitive and neural mechanisms underlying spoken word recognition, particularly regarding how top-down (e.g., lexical knowledge, attention, context) and bottom-up (e.g., speech signal, noise) information interact to determine speech perception.
 I am currently working on my dissertation on a computational model of predictive coding in spoken word recognition.

 My research interests include neural mechanisms of reading development and the neural signatures of successful reading instruction/learning intervention outcomes.
 I want to bridge the gap between educational practice and cognitive neuroscience, and hope it will eventually benefit individuals with neurodevelopmental disorders and people in need.